ArmanZand/Pre-defined_Secret_Sharing/README.md

 - Protobuf
 - GNU MP

+There are 3 types of nodes:
+- Secret Sharer
+- Dealer
+- Secret Recoverer

+The secret sharers choose the pre-defined shares for the dealer.
+The dealer interpolates random shares and pre-defined shares together to create a Shamir polynomial.
+The secret recoverers obtain new random shares from the dealer and can collaborate to recover the dealer's Shamir polynomial.
+The resultant polynomial can be further evaluated to reveal the value of pre-defined shares.

 The configs folder includes files that set the program's parameters, including automatically setting up connections and secret sharing parameters.